Robertson-Lab/CCN23-Tutorial/README.md

 You can access the Google Colab notebook associated with the tutorial [here](https://colab.research.google.com/drive/1pKCzE57WHw9_ybZ5oLv5wek48QLzcxPw?usp=sharing).

 This repository will be archived after the CCN23 conference.
 To access the vrGazeCore Toolbox repository, please go [here](https://github.com/Robertson-Lab/vrGazeCore-Toolbox).
+When using the toolbox, please cite our [CCN Abstract](https://2023.ccneuro.org/view_paper.php?PaperNum=1555).

+vrGazeCore was authored by Deepasri Prasad, Amanda J. Haskins, Thomas L. Botch, Jeff Mentch, and Caroline E. Robertson.